jzdynamo/MTM/README.md

 - MacOS
 - Windows

-with JavaScript technologies like:
+with JavaScript technology like:
 - React
 - React Native
 - NodeJS + Express + MongoDB
 - Electron

-This project is built as an example of how code is shared among different platforms using technologies in JavaScript ecosystem.
+This project is built as an example of how code is shared among different platforms using technology in JavaScript ecosystem.
 It can be used as a skeleton for building more complex multi-platform applications.

 ## Progress
-The skeletons of the following items are being constructed:
+The following items are being constructed:
 - [x] Shared logic (Redux)
 - [x] Web client (React + Webpack)
 - [x] Desktop Client (Electron)